MatthewTao/python-references/lambda/README.md

 both of them takes an argument x and returns it upon invocation.

 Because a lambda function is an expression, it can be named.
-Therefore you could write the previous code as follows:
+Therefore, you could write the previous code as follows:

 ```python
 >>> add_one = lambda x: x + 1